Are Essential Oils Toxic to Cats?

 Many essential oils contain phenolic compounds, which cats are highly sensitive to.
 Basically, the higher the concentration of the essential oil (such as one not diffused with carrier oil), the higher the toxicity.
 The higher the concentration of the essential oil (i.e. 100%), the greater the risk to the cat.
 Hot oils like cinnamon, nutmeg, and thyme contain the highest levels of phenol and can be the most offensive to cats.

-What is a phenol?
-Time to get sciencey.
+Let’s start with – what is a phenol?
+It’s time to get sciencey.
 “Also known as carbolic acid, phenol describes a group of aromatic organic compounds consisting of a phenyl group bound to a hydroxyl group.
 Although similar in molecular structure to an alcohol, phenols have their hydroxyl group attached to an aromatic hydrocarbon ring, whereas an alcohol’s hydroxyl group is bound to a saturated carbon atom.”*

-While I diffuse many single oils, like lavender and peppermint, I instantly get a headache with certain oil blends (usually an orgy of oils altogether).
+While I diffuse a few single oils, like lavender and peppermint, I instantly get a headache with certain oil blends (usually an orgy of oils altogether).
 A key component is the purity of the oils too.
-As mentioned above, if the quality of the oils are poor, they are more dangerous than pure oils.
+As mentioned above, if the quality of the oil is poor, they are more dangerous to animals than pure oils.
 Today, most diffusers produce much more saturated scents.
 If people can be sensitive to these smells, imagine how assaulting these scents can be to Mittens.

 If anything, please remember: